mentalflux/tca-composer/README.md

  }
 ```

 The macros automatically added new members to `State` for our child reducers including the required support for `@ObservableState`.
-The `@_ComposerScopePathable` macro combined with the generated `AllComposedScopePaths` struct provides support for improving [view ergonomics](#improved-view-ergonomics) by generating a `ScopePath` for each child reducer so that you can scope a child reducer using `store.scopes.counter`, rather than the more verbose `store.scope(state: \.counter1, action: \.counter1)`.
+The `@_ComposerScopePathable` macro combined with the generated `AllComposedScopePaths` struct provides support for improving [view ergonomics](#improved-view-ergonomics) by generating a `ScopePath` for each child reducer so that you can scope a child reducer using `store.scopes.counter1`, rather than the more verbose `store.scope(state: \.counter1, action: \.counter1)`.
 Pretty cool, eh?

 </details>